 Why people are investing in Manchester

-Manchester, like London is a popular investor hot spot in the U.K. For many, Manchester is a better option as unlike London it is more likely to be affordable, which is generally appealing to first time buyers.
-Average prices of London property is £659,985, compared to £199,169 in Manchester!
+Manchester, like London, is a popular investor hot spot in the U.K. For many, Manchester is a better option as, unlike London, it is more likely to be affordable, which is generally appealing to first-time buyers.
+The average price of a London property is £659,985, compared to £199,169 in Manchester!

 Student accommodation in Manchester

 The University of Manchester consistently ranks as one of the top 50 universities in The Times Higher Education Word University Rankings.
 Manchester universities have around 100,000 students, which makes Manchester one of the top three cities with the highest student population next to London and Edinburgh.
 Around 20,000 of Manchester’s student population are international students from around 150 different countries.

 If you’re not selling a house in the suburban dream there are other hot spots for property investors.
 Houses outside of Manchester’s finest spots could still be subject to a fast house sale!

 Students need accommodation, so homes in areas like Withington and specifically Mauldeth Road and Ladybarn Road are ideal locations for the buy-to-let property buyer.